Limitless-TCG/lotp-docs/organizer/schedule.md

 ![schedule_editor](./img/schedule.webp)

-Now, if you start one of these rounds with the *automatically adjust schedule* option disabled (in the dashboard), timers will respect the choosen time.
+Now, if you start one of these rounds with the *automatically adjust schedule* option disabled (in the dashboard), timers will respect the chosen time.

 E.g. a round in your tournament finished early and you want to get the next one started immediately.
 However, your rounds do have a 5 minute check-in timer, and you are afraid some players might miss the round if you start it 5 minutes earlier than originally planned.
 It is currently X:30.
 To compromise, you schedule the round start to X:35, but pair the matches immediately.
 Players that are present can already start playing, but timers won't start until exactly X:35, which means players that left for a bit will be back in time.